MARKET SNAPSHOT: Dow, S&P 500, Nasdaq Hit Records As Traders Await Fed Minutes

 "What we are seeing is a typical continuation of a Santa Rally, with new money coming into equity funds," said Quincy Krosby, chief market strategist at Prudential Financial.

-"The question we get asked the most is what can spark a normal pullback, since we haven't had one in a while.
-The answer is the Fed and whether inflation will creep up to the extend the Fed has to tighten more than three times this year," Krosby said.
+"The question we get asked the most now is what can spark a normal pullback, since we haven't had one in a while.
+The answer is the Fed and whether inflation will creep up to the extent the Fed has to tighten more than three times this year," Krosby said.

 Which stocks are in focus?